Trøndelag Commuter Rail: History

 The restructuring also called for the reduction of four services on the Meråker Line and two services to Oppdal, terminating all commuter train services on the lines.
 For the service to Oppdal, NSB had an operating deficit of NOK 1.7 million and 21,000 passengers in 1998.
 The Meråker Line had about twice the number of passengers.
 The National Rail Administration stated that if any private companies wanted to operate the routes without subsidies, they were free to do so.
-As compensation, travelers between Trondheim and Rennebu and Oppdal with month passes were allowed to not pay for seat reservations on the intercity services.
+As compensation, travelers between Trondheim and Rennebu Municipality and Oppdal with month passes were allowed to not pay for seat reservations on the intercity services.
 Sør-Trøndelag County Municipality applied to the ministry to take over responsibility and purchase the commuter train services, so they could continue the service to Oppdal, but this was rejected by the ministry.

 From June 2001, NSB introduced additional rush-hour trains between Trondheim and Steinkjer, giving a half-hour headway.
 From 22 September 2002, NSB and the Public Transportation Authority in Jämtlands County started a cooperation that involved two daily round trips with a Class 92 trains between Trondheim and Östersund in Sweden.
 The trains were staffed by NSB on the Norwegian side of the border, and by BK Tåg staff on the Swedish side, after the latter had won a public service obligation contract with the Swedish authority.
 From 16 June 2003, NSB reintroduced commuter trains between Trondheim and Oppdal.
 From 1 January 2004, the commuter rail service was reorganized.
 The brand Trønderbanen was abandoned and the administration was assimilated into the functional departments and partially moved to Oslo.
 In 2005 and 2006, the Class 92 trains were renovated and received a new exterior and interior color.
 On 8 January 2007, Lademoen/Nedre Elvehavn Station in Trondheim opened.
 Previously, the former station known as Lademoen was renamed Lilleby so the new station serving Nedre Elvehavn could be named Lademoen.
 The name-change caused protests from historians and the municipal committee responsible for naming.
 The 4.4 km long Gevingåsen Tunnel opened on 15 August 2011, shortening travel time between Hommelvik and Værnes by five minutes.
 It also allows the number of trains on the line between Trondheim and Stjørdal to increase to eight trains per hour (both directions combined), which will free up sufficient capacity to allow additional commuter trains to run to Stjørdal.

 The Sykehuset Levanger Station was closed in 2011 for formal technical reasons.
 The station was located in a curve and within the signaling area of Levanger Station (600 m distance).
 Because of the adjacent Levanger Hospital, the station was one of the busiest on the system, with 90,000 annual riders.
 As compensation, a new pedestrian and bicycle path was constructed from Levanger Station to the hospital.